Vision-iOS/Documentation/README.md

 - Law of proximity: similar settings are brought closer together to be highlighted as a single unit.
 For example *Clear Cache* and *Delete all data* both express similar actions that go to delete data.
 - Law of similarity: elements that refer to another page such as *Confidence Level* and *About* are described with a specific color and an identification symbol that refers to the concept of continuity of functionality.
 Instead, the other features are that identify actions, as described by Apple's HIG for iOS, which refer to pop-up gods.
 - Law of closure: Each pair of elements are closed by a horizontal line that covers the entire horizontal space of the screen.
-This makes it possible to strengthen the concept of unity of specific pairs of features.
+This makes it possible to strengthen the concept of the unity of specific pairs of features.
 Inside them, however, the horizontal line starts from the beginning of the wording of the functionality to mark the diversification of the actions that can be performed.
 - Law of good form: elements are described by regular, simple and clean geometric shapes.

 One can fall into the mistake of considering it inappropriate to have two features such as *Clear Cache* and *Delete all data* close together.
 This could lead to user errors in running one feature instead of another.
 This possible possibility is abolished by the use of confirmation requests and the use of harmless inputs by marking dangerous actions with colors.